teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 In a 1994 case, copying Chun Li's 'head stomp' was improper imitation, but in that same case, copying Sagat’s 'tiger knee' was just sincere flattery.
 In one case, copying the size of the Tetris game board (10x20) was infringement, but in another case, copying the size of the Triple Town game board (6x6) was allowed.

+The law of copyright infringement is complicated.
+But by playing some clones that were found infringing and some others that were not, we can develop a gut-level feeling for copyright infringement in video games.
+Thanks to the Internet Archive's [arcade](https://archive.org/details/internetarcade), we can play some of the historical games from these cases.

-This post is about visual comparisons between video games and their clones, and where possible, comparing the actual gameplay.
-Lawyers need to understand the legal reasoning, but video game designers might prefer to get a quick glance at some games that were infringing, and some others that were not.
-This post will not help you figure out close copyright cases, but it might help you draw the line, in broad strokes, between inspired fast-followers and copyright-infringing knockoffs.
+This post will not help you analyze the gritty details of close copyright cases.
+But it might help you draw a line, in broad strokes, between inspired fast-followers and copyright-infringing knockoffs.

+# Contents
 <div class="toc bold-first-level">
 <p>Contents</p>
 <ul>